PranayKarani/QlateDocs/help/README.md

 `abs(-10) = 10`</br>
 `sqrt(4) = 2`

-**Note: These function words are reserved and cannot be used a variable names**
+**Note: These function words are reserved and cannot be used as variable names**

 For e.g. In `sqrt = 10`, value `10` **will not** be saved in `sqrt`.